gi0baro/noir/README.md

 # Noir

-Noir – /nwɑːr/ – is a CLI to [Renoir](https://github.com/emmett-framework/renoir) templating engine.
+Noir – /nwɑːr/ – is a a template renderer based on [Renoir](https://github.com/emmett-framework/renoir) templating engine.

 Typical use case for Noir is generating configuration files and manifests for services and applications.